 Often a patient is not aware of their subtle improvement.
 For example, they may still have urinary frequency with 8-10 voids per day.
 With the documentation we keep at every appointment, we can point out that at the initial visit the patient reported hourly voids.
 Hourly voiding amounts to about 16 times per day and reducing to 8-10 is a significant improvement.
 Each visit we reinforce adherence to the dietary bladder irritant list.
 Often we find that when a patient begins to improve, they revert to bad habits.
 For example, when the urinary urgency improves, a patient will have that second cup of coffee, and then have worsening bladder symptoms again.
 I have found that reinforcement of teaching points at each visit eventually leads to compliance in most of my patients.

 Urgent PC is indicated for the treatment of Overactive Bladder and associated symptoms of urinary urgency, urinary frequency and urge incontinence.
 Treatment with Urgent PC is contraindicated for patients with pacemakers or implantable defibrillators, patients prone to excessive bleeding, patients with nerve damage that could impact either percutaneous tibial nerve or pelvic floor function or patients who are pregnant or planning to become pregnant during the duration of the treatment.
 Most patients don't experience side-effects.
 If side-effects occur, they are typically temporary and include mild pain and skin inflammation at or near the stimulation site.
 Caution: Federal law (USA) restricts this device to sale by or on the order of a physician.
 For complete instructions for use, storage, warnings, indications, contraindications, precautions, adverse reactions and disclaimer of warranties, please refer to the insert accompanying each product or online at www.cogentixmedical.com.
-Urgent PC is a registered trademark of Cogentix Medical © 2015 Cogentix Medical.
+Models are for illustrative purposes only.
+Urgent is a registered trademark of Cogentix Medical © 2015 Cogentix Medical.
 All rights reserved.